Madhumita-crypto/campus-energy-optimizer/README.md

 **Campus Energy Optimizer**
+A streamlined machine learning application that predicts campus energy usage and provides intuitive analytics through a polished Streamlit dashboard.

 A Streamlit-based machine learning application that predicts hourly energy consumption (kWh) for different types of campus buildings.
 The project demonstrates end-to-end ML deployment — from dataset preparation and model training to UI development and cloud hosting.